typelevel/cats/docs/src/main/tut/datatypes/validated.md

 You run your program and it says key "url" not found, turns out the key was "endpoint".
 So you change your code and re-run.
 Now it says the "port" key was not a well-formed integer.

-It would be nice to have all of these errors be reported simultaneously.
-That the username can't have dashes can be validated separately from it not having special characters, as well as from the password needing to have certain requirements.
-A misspelled (or missing) field in a config can be validated separately from another field not being well-formed.

-Enter `Validated`.

 ## Parallel validation
 Our goal is to report any and all errors across independent bits of data.
 For instance, when we ask for several